eganba23/Lab_3/lab-03.md

 ### Exercise 1

-There are 26 variables and 935 rows.
+Using dataset “Nobel”, which examines information about nobel winners There are 26 variables and 935 rows.
 Each row is a person (so in theory there are 934 people in the nobel dataset).